Updated: Aug 23

-In the 1890's, Dr. William Coley realized cancer cures might be possible - even for late-stage patients - if they experienced a bacterial infection.
+In the 1890's, a New York city physician Dr. William Coley realized cancer cures might be possible - even for late-stage patients - if they experienced a bacterial infection.

 He wasn’t the first person to notice this; other physicians in Germany had recorded similar occurrences.